cheeky489/cosc349-a1/README.md

 All  VMs should stop running and now enter:
 > vagrant destroy

-Press `y` when prompted for every VM to remove them from your personal machine.
+Press `y` followed by `Enter` when prompted for every VM to remove them from your personal machine.